 And this is where your Ghostwriter Instruction/Outline comes in.
 Your document needs to be as specific as possible so you can get a quality book delivered.

-Whether you go for the writing services on this article makes no difference.
+Whether you go for the writing services in this article makes no difference.
 However, you can rest assured that the 4 services covered in this article will give you the bang for your buck.

-Your ghostwritten book quality will be directly proportional to your instructions.
+READ: Your ghostwritten book quality will be directly proportional to your instructions.

 Let me know if you have any questions in the comments below!